-Slacks, Pants and Shorts: Approved khaki, black, or navy-blue shorts or pants that reach to the shoe but are not dragging on the ground are to be worn to school.
+Slacks, Pants and Shorts: Approved navy, black, khaki, or gray pants or shorts are acceptable.
+Pants should reach to the shoe but should not drag on the ground.
 Pants and shorts must be worn at the waist.
-Shorts should be kneelength and should not be tight fitting or excessively baggy.
+Shorts should be knee length (MUST touch the knee) and should not be tight fitting or excessively baggy.

-Skorts/Skirts: Approved khaki, black, navy blue, or gray skorts and skirts may be worn.
+Skorts/Skirts: Approved navy, black, khaki, or gray skirts or skorts may be worn.
 Approved plaid skirts from Anton Uniforms are acceptable.
 Skirt's length should touch the knee - including skater skirts.
 Skorts and skirts must be worn at the waist.

-Capris: Approved khaki, black, gray, or navy-blue capris may be worn.
+Capris: Approved navy, black, khaki, or gray capris may be worn.
 Capris may not be baggy nor tight fitting and should be worn at the waist.